imagej/imagej.github.io/pages/BioVoxxel_Toolbox.md

 -----

-All BioVoxxel Macros were developed by
+All BioVoxxel Macros were developed by {% include Person content="BioVoxxel" %}

 The macros can be freely used, redistributed and changed according to the BSD-3 License.